blocky/adlr/README.md

 [![Build Status](https://www.travis-ci.com/blocky/adlr.svg?token=JczzdP6eMqmEqysZ8pDf&branch=main)](https://www.travis-ci.com/blocky/adlr)

-ADLR is a project that attempts to automate fulfillment of golang module dependency license requirements.
+ADLR is a project that attempts to automate fulfillment of golang module dependency license requirements in a lock file suitable for vcs.

+For our dependencies and their licenses, see [license.lock](license.lock)

 # Disclaimer
 **The ADLR project offers no legal advice or license compliance guarantee.
 It is your responsibility to ensure compliance with licenses you interact with**